gravitational/gravity/docs/6.x/pack.md

 ```

 Only resources stored as YAML files are subject to automatic translation.
 If
-a cluster lifecycle hook uses custom resource provisioning, it might need to perform
+a Cluster lifecycle hook uses custom resource provisioning, it might need to perform
 the conversion manually.

 The value of the effective service user ID is stored in the